6.8 Buttercup squash

 To achieve its goals the NZBSC implements four main programmes in quality management, research and development, market development initiatives, and industry development, coordination, and communication.

-The NZBSC is a product group affiliated to Horticulture New Zealand and operates from offices in Wellington.
+The NZBSC is a product group affiliated to Horticulture New Zealand and operates from an office in Gisborne.

-Total buttercup squash exports have remained stable during this period, increasing slightly by 3% to $52.9 million in 2022.
-Japan remains the most valuable market for buttercup squash representing 65% by value, with exports increasing 6% to $34.6 million.
-South Korea is the second largest market representing 22%, undergoing a 43% increase to $15.9 million in 2022.
-Japan and South Korea account for 95% of export volumes.
-Exports to China decreased by 65% from 2020 to 2022 to be worth $2.02 million.
-The average value for buttercup squash across all markets increased 28% from $590/tonne in 2020 to $755/tonne in 2022.
+Total buttercup squash exports have remained stable during this period, increasing by 4% to $55.1 million in 2024.
+Japan remains the most valuable market for buttercup squash representing 68% by value, with exports increasing 14% to $37.2 million in 2024.
+South Korea is the second largest market representing 30%, experiencing a 51% increase to $16.8 million.
+Japan and South Korea account for 98% of export value and 99% volume.
+Exports to China have continued to decline to be worth $0.9 million in 2024, with no exports in 2023.
+The average value for buttercup squash across all markets increased 10% from $755/tonne in 2022 to $832/tonne in 2024.

-New Zealand grown buttercup squash has several competitors, with Mexico, Tonga, New Caledonia, the USA, and Australia all exporting to Japan at various times during the New Zealand export window of late December to May.
+New Zealand grown buttercup squash has several competitors, with Mexico, New Caledonia, Tonga, the USA, and Australia all exporting to Japan at various times during the New Zealand export window from late December to May.
 Mexico is the most significant competitor in the Japanese market.
 The New Zealand industry is currently exploring market development opportunities to broaden its options.
 While squash is exported to a number of other markets, these are relatively minor in terms of value and volume and tend to fluctuate year on year.
+In 2022, buttercup squash was sent to 11 different markets, and in 2024, product was exported to seven markets.

 Market |